 To pass, the student should be able to:

 - explain different methods to extract processed information from large amounts of data, both in theory and in practical application

 - use these methods with appropriate tools

-Introduction to data mining, its terminology and overview over various types of data (for example tables, text, graphs) and their properties, an overview of different methods to explore large amounts of data, data preprocessing (for example normalization, PCA), introduction to classification methods (for example k-NN, C4.5), introduction to clustering methods (for example k-means, single-link, DB-Scan, graph clustering algorithms), introduction to association analysis (for example Apriori), social and ethical aspects in the area of data mining, validation.
+Introduction to data mining, its terminology and overview over various types of data and its properties, an overview of different methods to explore and visualise large amounts of data, introduction to classification methods, introduction to clustering methods, introduction to association analysis, handling of personal integrity in the area of data mining.

 The subjects are treated both theoretically and practically through laboratory sessions where selected methods are implemented and tested on typical amounts of data.

-Lectures, seminars, laboratory sessions and project.
+Lectures, seminars, laboratory sessions and written assignments.
 Guest lecture.

-Written examination and a project that is presented orally and in writing.
+Written examination (3 HE credits) and assignments that are presented orally and written (2 HE credits).

 Some titles may be available electronically through the University library.

 Introduction to Data Mining